 With its rather dramatic colors and quirky personality, the Clown Triggerfish is a highly sought-after prize in the marine fish keeping hobby.
 It is, however, one of the most potentially aggressive of the 40 species in the Triggerfish family and needs care that takes this into account.
 Get it wrong and there will be aquarium carnage!

-Get it right, however, you can with the help of this complete guide to caring for your Clown Triggerfish, and you will have an absolutely stunning fish that will the centerpiece of any great marine aquarium.
+Get it right, however, you can with the help of this complete guide to caring for your Clown Triggerfish, and you will have an absolutely stunning fish that will the centrepiece of any great marine aquarium.
 So without further ado, shall we get started?

 Clown Triggerfish: Species Profile